hijoput4/SharingWare/readme.md

 ### 👁‍🗨 Advanced setup for privacy caring people to browse internet:

+- Say NO to webgl when the browser asks you.
+Only users of firefox/librewolf are getting the permission prompt though.

 - Stop using Google products when possible / use a burner account.
 The most important, is to stop using their mail services; they store all your emails and "read" the contents.
 It's in their terms of use if you ever read them.
 You have free privacy mail alternatives like [Proton](https://proton.me/mail) or [Tutanota](https://tuta.com/).

 - Do not upload pictures of yourself / family on internet.
 Use privacy caring services to only share to close relatives (not adviced though).
 ASK YOUR MOM TO NOT UPLOAD PICTURES OF YOU ON HER FACEBOOK, its a usual backdoor.